For many people (including us), an African safari is the ultimate bucket list experience.

-When we began planning the itinerary for our trip around the world we desperately wanted to include a safari in Botswana in our budget.
+When we began planning the itinerary for our trip around the world we desperately wanted to include an African safari in our budget.

-Why Botswana?
-Botswana is one of Africa’s most stable nations and home to some of the largest remaining areas of pristine wilderness in Africa.
+So why did we choose to go on safari in Botswana?
+Not only is Botswana one of Africa’s most stable nations, it is also home to some of the largest remaining areas of pristine wilderness in Africa.

 In 2017 the typical cost of a “value” safari package for a family of 4 in Botswana was around $20,000 USD for 7 nights.
 And that didn’t include the airfares!
 That is a whopping $715 USD per person, per day.

 While I would love to go on a fully packaged safari tour in Africa, it isn’t financially viable for us and, I suspect, many others.